 Eugene has a series of dreams in which he meets a beautiful woman who has a different name beginning with E every time he sees her.
 He wants to return to the dreams more and more, although his attempts to get with the beautiful woman there are constantly thwarted.
 He visits a psychotherapist to find a way of dreaming more.
 Instead, the therapist analyses his dream in terms of his childhood and speculates about who the people in the dream represent to him.
 In the dream, Eugene finally makes love to the woman and learns that her real name is Eugenia.
 She becomes pregnant and gives birth to a son, only for the psychologist to react in horror realising that he has impregnated his own anima.

 Czech born animator Jan Svankmajer first appeared in the 1960s with a series of stop-motion animated short films usually in the Claymation process.
 Svankmajer’s penchant for droll absurdity and bizarre surrealism turned these into cult works.
 Svankmajer first broached feature length filmmaking more than two decades later.
 His first film Alice (1988), a wacky adaptation of Lewis Carroll’s Alice in Wonderland (1865), gained a celebrated festival reputation the world over.
-Over the next few years, Svankmajer turned out other full-length films such as Faust (1994), Conspirators of Pleasure (1996), Otesanek (2000) and Lunacy (2005).
+Over the next few years, Svankmajer turned out other full-length films such as Faust (1994), Conspirators of Pleasure (1996), Otesanek (2000), Lunacy (2005) and Insect (2018).
 These marked an increasing move away from stop-motion animation to live-action, although Svankmajer’s love of bizarre surrealism is apparent in all of these.

 With Surviving Life, Svankmajer recovers from the disappointment of Lunacy.
 It is not a return to the Claymation that Svakmajer built his reputation with but rather sees him embracing the Terry Gilliam school of cardboard cutout animation viz Monty Python’s Flying Circus (1969-74).
 Most of the film is shot in a combination of the cutout animation process, which allows all manner of surreal pop-ups and transformations, although these also alternate with live-action scenes.
 As he did in Lunacy, Svankmajer himself appears in the opening intro (albeit in cutout animated form) and explains in an amusingly grumpy tone that the film is animated because they didn’t have enough budget and that “photographic cutouts don’t require catering costs.”